swiss/e-collecting-hackathon-team9/README.md

 # E-Collecting Hackathon – 1 Voll-medienbruchfreies E-Collecting: direkte  Demokratie im digitalen Zeitalter

-*Over the course of two days, you will develop your solution for collecting electronic signatures for popular initiatives and referendums from A to Z, addressing the **10** topics outlined in the guidelines **(add link to updated version)**.
+*Over the course of two days, you will develop your solution for collecting electronic signatures for popular initiatives and referendums from A to Z, addressing the 10 topics outlined in the [guidelines](https://www.bk.admin.ch/bk/de/home/politische-rechte/e-collecting/aktuelles.html).
 Your prototype can be conceptual, clickable, and/or technical.
 Either way, you should clearly present the interactions and data flows between actors, software, and infrastructure components over time, as well as the user experience of these actors.*

 ## Approach